allenchng/InsightWriting/Classic DS Problems.md

 ## Survival Analysis

 Survival analysis measures the time until an event occurs.
+It's an approach commonly used to solve healthcare and pharmaceutical problems, but also has applications in churn analytics.

 - [Tails.com - Using Survival Analysis to understand customer retention](https://youtu.be/aKZQUaNHYb0)